fossfreedom/radio-browser/README.md

 known issues:
 -------------

+1. radio station filter view does not display via icons and hangs on being filtered
-1. preferences button do not read nor write values from/to gconf
+2. preferences button do not read nor write values from/to gconf
-2. need static constants for preferences objects
+3. need static constants for preferences objects
-3. copyright info needs to state "derivative software" remark with originating source of "alex segler"
+4. copyright info needs to state "derivative software" remark with originating source of "alex segler"

 Ubuntu 12.04 notes: